edlinkiii/skier-challenge/README.md

   * Expected Result: The skier gets up and is facing to the left
   * Actual Result: Giant blizzard occurs causing the screen to turn completely white (or maybe the game just crashes!)

-  -- Bug found: Pressing Left or Right arrow keys after a crash caused the direction (integer) to be out of range
-  ---- Fix: Added conditionals to establish directionality if a crash state is present

 * **Write unit tests:**

   The base code has Jest, a unit testing framework, installed.
 Write some unit tests to ensure that the above mentioned bug does not come back.

-  -- Test added: If Skier is in a crash state and Left arrow is pressed, Skier should face left -- Test added: If Skier is in a crash state and Right arrow is pressed, Skier should face right

 * **Extend existing functionality:**